City-of-Helsinki/hel-keycloak/README.md

 This repository will probably contain automation necessary to install Keycloak and any extensions necessary for implementing helsinki-tunnistus service.

+## Requirements
+This ansible playbook requires jmespath python package to run json queries.
+Install it with the command below

+`pip install jmespath`

 ## Usage

 # Setup keycloak on localhost